-The latest five-year forecast shows a positive cash balance through fiscal year 2026.
+The latest five-year forecast shows a positive cash balance through fiscal year 2027.
 Actual expenditures begin to exceed projected revenues in FY23 and continue through the forecast.
 Property tax reduction laws in Ohio limit any increases in revenues a school district can receive due to increased property values.
 This requires school districts to periodically return to voters for additional levies.
-The current plan is to place an operating levy on the ballot in 2024.
+The Board of Education has placed on the November 5, 2024 General Election a combined 6.9 mill operating levy and \$142,000,000 bond issue.
+The voters of the District voted to pass this levy.
+The bond issue will finance the construction and acquisition of specific improvements to the District's facilities.
+This funding will support Phase 1 of our Master Facilities Plan.